≡ Menu

 Origin of the Chartreux Cat Breed

-It’s difficult to track down the exact origin of the Chartreux cat, however the earliest mention of a grey cat in France was in 1558.
+It’s challenging to track down the exact origin of the Chartreux cat.
+However, the earliest mention of a grey cat in France was in 1558.
 The reference was in an epitaph for a cat named “Belaud,” written by the poet Joachin de Bellay.
 Fitting to the “mousing” ability of the Chartreux cat breed that is still strong in the breed today, the poet called Belaud the “death to rats.”

 Then…

-Nearly 200 years later in 1723, the Chartreux name was first applied to the breed.
-And while nobody is 100% sure why the Chartreux cat breed received the name Chartreux, it is believed that it could be because of their soft and fluffy fur that is very reminiscent of a fine quality Spanish wool that used to be imported into France around that time which was called pile de Chartreux.
+Nearly 200 years later, in 1723, the Chartreux name was first applied to the breed.
+While nobody is 100% sure why the Chartreux cat breed received the name Chartreux, it is believed that it could be because of their soft and fluffy fur that is very reminiscent of a satisfactory quality Spanish wool that used to be imported into France around that time which was called pile de Chartreux.

-In 1970, the breed finally made its way across the Atlantic to us here in the United States where their numbers and popularity continue to grow year by year.
+Then, in 1970, the breed finally made its way across the Atlantic to the United States, where their numbers and popularity continue to grow yearly.

 Chartreux’s grooming and maintenance requirements

-The Chartreux’s undercoat will shed, and to keep their coat in good condition, regular combing is absolutely necessary.
+The Chartreux’s undercoat will shed, and regular combing is necessary to keep their coat in good condition.
 Note: combing, not brushing.
-This will help loosen and remove any clumps of hair that are stuck in the undercoat.
+This will help loosen and remove any clumps of hair stuck in the undercoat.

 The Chartreux is a very quiet breed of cat.
 That being said, they can also be quite playful and silly at times.
 These times will be generally split up by large chunks of leisure time.
-The Chartreux likes to spend time NEAR (not on top of) their human companions, and though they enjoy attention, they won’t nag.
+The Chartreux likes to spend time NEAR (not on top of) their human companions; though they enjoy attention, they won’t nag.
+They’re also excellent lap cats but won’t insist on lounging on top of you.
+So, for all of you “couch potatoes” out there, know this… the Chartreux cat breed is an excellent cat for anyone looking to have a cat to snuggle up with or just share the couch with.
+Your Chartreux will be OK with either option.

 Just don’t expect them…

 To greet your visitors at the door.
 You see, these guys tend to be a bit standoffish with strangers.
-Now, they’re not going to “freak out” every time the doorbell rings, they’re just not going to run up to every stranger that comes by until they have been properly introduced.
+Now, they’re not going to “freak out” every time the doorbell rings; they’re just not going to run up to every stranger that comes by until they have been properly introduced.
+And while they’re suitable as single pets, they can also share the house with other pets and cat-friendly dogs.

 But be warned,